mikependon/RepoDB.NET/pages/operations/max.md

 # Max

-This method is used to get the maximum value of the column from the database.
+This method is used to computes the max value of the target field.

 #### Code Snippets